mxahan/digital-cv/index.md

 ## Research Approach
 ---
 - I am interested in finding and solving research gaps.
-- I would spend most of my time to know the SoTA research while formulating ideas to address one of the research gaps.
+- I would spend most of my time learning about the SoTA research while formulating ideas to address one of the research gaps.
-- Create a Hypothesis, State the underlying assumption, Create experimentation, Check if it aligns with the hypothesis, Back to creating the hypothesis.
+- Create a Hypothesis, state the underlying assumption, create experimentation, check if it aligns with the hypothesis, Back to creating the hypothesis.
   - Nutshell version!